CoMfUcIoS/obsidian-mcp-sb/SETUP.md

 ### Performance Tuning

 **For large vaults (1000+ notes):**
-- Increase `--max-file-size` only if needed (uses more memory)
+- Use database mode (default) for efficient indexing and lower memory usage
+- Database is stored in `.obsidian-mcp/notes.db` within your vault
+- Indexing persists across server restarts (no re-indexing needed)
-- Decrease `--max-search-results` for faster searches
+- Decrease `--max-search-results` for faster searches if needed
 - Use more specific `--index-patterns` to limit indexed notes

 **For small vaults (<100 notes):**
+- Consider using `--use-memory` flag for faster in-memory search
 - Can increase all limits safely
 - Index all folders including archive if needed

+**Storage Mode Comparison:**
+- **Database Mode (Default)**: Best for large vaults, persistent indexing, lower memory
+- **Memory Mode (`--use-memory`)**: Best for small vaults, faster search, development/testing

 ### Index Different Folders